GregWickham/WordNet-MS-SQL/README.md

 # WordNet 3.0, version for SQL Server 2005, with views, functions, and stored procedures

 This is an MS-SQL database containing WordNet 3.0, that supports [this WordNet GUI editor](https://github.com/GregWickham/WordNet_GUI) written for WPF.
-The .zip file contains an MDF file that you can Attach in SQL Server.
+The .zip file contains an MDF file that you can attach in SQL Server.

 It's based on the MS-SQL database created by Michal Měchura: